Umuzi-org/ACN-syllabus/content/environment-setup/datascience-extras-on-android/_index.md

 ---
+_db_id: 633
+content_type: topic
+ready: true
-title: Java setup for Android
+title: Datascience setup for Android
-ready: True
 ---

 first make sure you have Python set up.
 Please follow this guide if you haven't already: